THE KILN LANE CEMETERY

 With weekly house groups plus outreach meetings and programmes, backed-up by continuous prayer, we hope to bless all those around us and glorify our Lord Jesus.

-SACRED HEART CHURCH, London Rd, Sunningdale.
+London Rd, Sunningdale.

 Sacred Heart Church has served the Sunningdale Roman Catholic community for over fifty years.
 Built by and under the care of the Verona Fathers, it was originally a small chapel attached to a seminary where young men prepared for a missionary life in far-flung lands.